sailajakommineni/bevel/docs/source/glossary.md

 Orderer peer is considered as the central communication channel for the Hyperledger Fabric network.
 Orderer peer/node is responsible for consistent Ledger state across the network.
 Orderer peer creates the block and delivers that to all the peers
 For more details, refer: [Orderer](https://hyperledger-fabric.readthedocs.io/en/release-1.4/orderer/ordering_service.html)
 ### Peer
-Hyperledger Fabric is a permissioned blockchain network that gets set by the organizations that intend to set up a consortium.
-The organizations that take part in building the Hyperledger Fabric network are called the “members”.
-Each member organization in the blockchain network is responsible to set up their peers for participating in the network.
-All of these peers need are configured with appropriate cryptographic materials like Certificate Authority and other information.
+Hyperledger Fabric is a permissioned blockchain network that gets set up by the organizations that intend to set up a consortium.
+The organizations that take part in building the Hyperledger Fabric network are called the "members."
+Each member organization in the blockchain network is responsible for setting up their peers to participate in the network.
+All of these peers need to be configured with appropriate cryptographic materials, like certificates of authority and other information.
 For more details, refer: [Peer](https://hyperledger-fabric.readthedocs.io/en/release-1.4/peers/peers.html)
 ### Zkkafka
 Kafka is primarily a distributed, horizontally-scalable, fault-tolerant, commit log.
 A commit log is basically a data structure that only appends.
 No modification or deletion is possible, which leads to no read/write locks, and the worst case complexity O(1).
 There can be multiple Kafka nodes in the blockchain network, with their corresponding Zookeeper ensemble.